-Radon Diva has tested many homes in the Cincinnati-area that have had elevated radon levels.
+Radon Diva has tested thousands in the Cincinnati-area that have had elevated radon levels.

 As a homeowner, hearing that you have been exposed to elevated radon levels can be a real cause for concern.
 Many ask, “What should we do next?”